Justin-Ress/Justins-Analytics-Portfolio/ncaa-predictive-model/sql/README.md

 ### `conference_tourney_records.sql`
 Calculates each team’s win percentage in their conference tournament for each season.
-- Combines win/loss data from `WConfGames`
+- Combines win/loss data from Conference Games csv
 - Aggregates total wins and games played per team
 - Outputs: `Season`, `TeamID`, `ConfAbbrev`, `Wins`, `Games`, `Conf_Tourney_WinPct`
 > Used to evaluate teams' performance in high-pressure postseason games.